IvieThePlant/csc341-f23/programming-csc341f23/prog00-cyber-csc341f23/readme.md

 The hashed password stored by a company provides a means to check the validity of your credentials when you login.
 It simply applies the transformation algorithm to the password that you entered and can perform string-matching to see if it matches the stored hashed password. _That is the functionality that you will be writing as part of this assignment._

-There are a lot of resources on line that talk about encryption and hashing passwords.
+There are a lot of resources online that talk about encryption and hashing passwords.
 In the provided code, the essence of this process has been captured, but of course it isn't really an algorithm that is impossible to reverse engineer.

 - https://auth0.com/blog/encoding-encryption-hashing/
 - https://www.geeksforgeeks.org/difference-between-hashing-and-encryption/